 Since 1959, the Monterey Peninsula has come together to celebrate California’s official state vegetable.
 California’s artichoke history begins in 1922 when the first artichoke shoots were planted in Castroville.
-Today, more than nine decades later, nearly 100 percent of America’s fresh artichoke supply is grown in California and nearly two-thirds is grown in the small town of Castroville.
+Nearly 100 percent of America’s fresh artichoke supply is grown in California.
+In addition, nearly two-thirds is grown in the small town of Castroville.

-The annual Castroville Artichoke Food & Wine Festival began in 1959 as a harvest festival to celebrate the iconic artichoke and the region known as the “Artichoke Center of the World.”
-Over the years, the festival became a primary source of funding for local non-profit groups that depend upon a successful event for their viability.
+The annual Artichoke Festival began in 1959 as a harvest festival to celebrate the iconic artichoke and the region known as the “Artichoke Center of the World.”
+As a result, the festival became a primary source of funding for local non-profit groups that depend upon a successful event for their viability throughout the years.

 Norma Jean Mortenson, better known as Marilyn Monroe, was named California’s first honorary Artichoke Queen in 1948.
-The official festival started eleven years later and continues to grow, appealing to visitors from near and far.
-Now an official 501(c)3 organization, the annual Artichoke Food & Wine Festival continues to support the heritage of Castroville’s farming community.
+Eleven years later, the official festival started and continues to grow, appealing to visitors from near and far.
+Moreover, the Artichoke festival is an official 501(c)(3) non-profit organization.
+In conclusion, the annual Artichoke Festival continues to support the heritage of Castroville’s farming community.